Robin Ficker: Controversies and disciplinary issues

 In 1990, Ficker was publicly reprimanded by the Maryland Court of Appeals upon a finding that he had violated ethical rules prohibiting neglect, engaged in conduct prejudicial to the administration of justice, and lack of diligence.

 In March 1998, he was indefinitely suspended from the practice of law, with the right to reapply for admission after 120 days, arising from violations related to competence, diligence, fairness to opposing counsel and parties, supervising lawyers and conduct prejudicial to the administration of justice.

-In August 1998, he was privately reprimanded by the Maryland Attorney Grievance Commission for a violation related to competence.
-In January 2002, he was privately reprimanded by the Maryland Attorney Grievance Commission for a violation related to client communications.
+In August 1998, Ficker was privately reprimanded by the Maryland Attorney Grievance Commission for a violation related to competence.
+In 2002, the Maryland Attorney Grievance Commission privately reprimanded him for a violation related to client communications.
 Ficker was again indefinitely suspended from the practice of law in 2007.
 A dissenting judge in that suspension commented, "If disbarment is not warranted in this case for these types of issues, with a respondent with this history, it will never be warranted."
 Ficker's law license was reinstated on December 8, 2008.

-In 2017 he was again reprimanded by the Maryland Court of Appeals for showing up late to Howard County District Court for a scheduled hearing in December 2015.
+In 2017 the Maryland Court of Appeals reprimanded Ficker for arriving late to Howard County District Court for a hearing in December 2015.
 The Court of Appeals order also stated he violated the Maryland Rules of Professional Conduct in 2013 by hiring a disbarred lawyer in a non-lawyer capacity without alerting bar counsel.

-In 2022, Ficker was found to have intentionally lied to a judge in 2019 and disbarred by the Maryland Court of Appeals.
+In 2022, Ficker was found to have intentionally lied to a judge in 2019 and was disbarred by the Maryland Court of Appeals.